xBaank/MadridTransporte-back/.docs/Home.md

 # Home
 Bus tracker is an application that allows madrid users to track transport services in real time.

-Here you can see how to setup the API:
+Here you can see how to set up the API:
 - [Setup](Setup.md)

 Here you can see how to use the API: